-As already mentioned, it may be used by those with shares in a limited company and where a share purchase by the company is contemplated by the company's Articles and is possible under company law.
+As already mentioned, it may be used by those with shares in a limited company and where a share purchase by the company is possible under the company's Articles and under company law.

-It should, however, only be used to deal with the sale and purchase of shares following a shareholder's critical illness or other incapacity covered by the appropriate critical illness cover plan.
-Zurich provides a separate draft option agreement to cover share sale and purchase following a shareholder's death.
+It should, however, only be used to deal with the sale and purchase of shares following a shareholder's death.
+Zurich provides a separate draft option agreement to cover business share sale and purchase following a shareholder's critical illness.